This morning around 5:30, Angus woke me up with his high-pitched

 the wash needed to be switched, and I needed to begin school before the

-morning got away from me.
+the morning got away from me.

 As soon as Mr. Nielson came home from seminary with the girls, I kissed him

-check up and finalize some things at Fox Hill.
+Check up and finalize some things at Fox Hill.

 I swear I sat at the kitchen table with my children for five hours straight.